Updated December 2020

 3) Don’t Ignore Small Businesses and Non-Profits

 TAKE ACTION: Find a small local business or non-profit, do your research and then contact them.
-Whether you call or send an email, let them know you are a college student looking to do an internship and that you’ve done some research and are very interested in learning how you can intern with their company.
-If you have visited career services you should have a resume ready to go.
+Let them know you are a college student looking to do an internship, that you’ve done some research and are very interested in learning how you can intern with their company.

 When I was in college, I completed eight internships, some with big companies and some with small.
 No matter where the internship opportunity is, you have the ability to learn, observe, ask questions, and contribute to a company or organization.
 If you embrace the opportunity you can come away with what you realize later was your dream internship.